 By Kirstin Beatty

-Updated 21 July 2021, 6 April 2022
+Updated 21 July 2021, 6 April, 14 September 2022

 Note: The article originally here has been moved and can be found here.

 When you examine the civil rights movement, there wasn’t talk among the African-American community of letting the legislators form a commission to discuss how to dole out civil rights.
 The civil rights movement went ahead and said we want decent health care, transportation, and housing – equal treatment.

 Asking for an opt out of smart meters is not a strong stand.

 We can’t just ask to fix one detail, smart meters, and be railroaded by 5G antennas outside our windows or a block of smart meters on our wall.

 In 2021, after sending out a quick note about the legislative bills, I received a mass email asking I get sponsors for other bills, in other words excluding mine, for bills such as H. 115 to ‘best’ continue using wireless.
 I’d spoken with the sponsor, Representative Dykema, and she’d said point blank that she would only support a bill to continue using wireless.
 I cannot fathom why my bill to hard wire was not included and instead a bill to continue wireless was.

-People need to read these bills, clearly, and read the legislative analysis on this website and through the Last Tree Laws email lists.
+Do people even read these bills?
+People need to, clearly, and read the legislative analysis on this website and through the Last Tree Laws email lists.

-Here are the amendments:
+Here are the amendments from 2022: